Tag: translation service

-Here are 5 steps you can take to ensure your translation process runs smoothly.
+Here are five steps you can take to ensure your translation process runs smoothly.

 1. Provide Enough Time

-Time is everything, and whether you are tackling document translation, patent translation, medical translation, or website localization, it is important to give yourself enough time to perfect it.
-You want to make sure that the translator or translation company has enough time to thoroughly research the subject matter, prepare the translation, and revise and proofread until the final draft is perfect.
+Time is everything, and whether you are tackling document translation, patent translation, medical translation, or website localization, you must give yourself enough time to perfect it.
+You want to ensure that the translator or translation company has enough time to thoroughly research the subject matter, prepare the translation, and revise and proofread until the final draft is perfect.

-Tip: If you know that you will need a translation done and you want to reach out to a professional translation company, speak with them as early as possible so that they can build a custom workflow for your project and find the ideal translator for your project.
+Tip: If you know that you will need a translation and you want to contact a professional translation company, speak with them as early as possible so that they can build a custom workflow for your project and find the ideal translator.

-A translation glossary and style guide are helpful cheat sheets for linguists to better understand your company.
-A translation glossary includes the companies “lingo”, words that should stay consistent throughout, and words that should not be translated such as product names.
-A style guide describes how a company should be presented visually and textually and the overall style and tone of the company.
+A translation glossary and style guide are helpful cheat sheets for linguists to understand your company better.
+A translation glossary includes the company’s “lingo,” which should stay consistent throughout, and words that should not be translated, such as product names.
+A style guide describes how a company should be presented visually and textually, as well as the overall style and tone.
 In short, it identifies those branding elements that must remain, no matter the locale.
-Providing both a translation glossary and style guide to linguists can help ensure consistency.
-Without this, words and phrases can be translated in multiple ways across different languages meaning more time spent revising translations to create consistency.
-A Glossary and style guide can not only help with consistency, but it can also reduce the length of time it takes to complete each document translation and cut costs.
+A translation glossary and style guide for linguists can help ensure consistency.
+Without this, words and phrases can be translated in multiple ways across different languages, meaning more time is spent revising translations to create consistency.
+A glossary and style guide can help with consistency reduce the time it takes to complete each document translation, and cut costs.

 You might think that using many linguists for large projects will speed up the process, but it could have a negative impact on the overall quality and cohesion of the project.
 Why is that?
 The more linguists involved, the more prone you’ll be to inconsistencies in the translation.
-Beyond the specific style and tone of each linguist, many words have multiple translations that could fit in a given language and consistency is key when delivering a message and building a brand.
+Beyond each linguist’s style and tone, many words have multiple translations that could fit in a given language, and consistency is critical when delivering a message and building a brand.
 This is especially true if you want to keep with a specific and notable brand image or content style used in the past.
-The same also applies to your proofreader – give one person enough time as opposed to forcing the issue with multiple people.
+The same also applies to your proofreader – give one person enough time instead of forcing the issue with multiple people.

 The more information you can provide to your translator or translation company, the better.
-Besides including more details in the translation, it gives the translation service a more accurate ability to choose a translator that has the expertise in that specific field.
+Including more details in the translation also allows the service to choose a translator with expertise in that field more accurately.

-Translation memory tools are able to store segments, such as sentences, titles, headings, and phrases and create a database for future projects.
-This helps save time and money for any updates that need to be done to a project, or for translating any new content.
-It enforces consistency throughout all versions of any projects and also cuts time because the linguists don’t have to spend time re-translating the same thing time and time again.
-Morningside Translations currently works with both MemoQ and SDL Trados Studio which has helped reduce client costs tremendously.
+Translation memory tools can store segments, such as sentences, titles, headings, and phrases and create a database for future projects.
+This helps save time and money for project updates or new content translations.
+It enforces consistency throughout all project versions and cuts time because the linguists don’t have to spend time re-translating the same thing repeatedly.
+Morningside works with expert providers, which has helped tremendously reduce client costs.

-A high-quality translation is a key part of bringing your product or service to a new market, and a poorly executed translation can cost you business.
-By following the above tips, you can improve the quality of your translation, lower costs and help make your entry into new markets an easier process.
+A high-quality translation is critical to bringing your product or service to a new market, and a poorly executed translation can cost you business.
+By following the above tips, you can improve the quality of your translation, lower costs, and make your entry into new markets more accessible.

 Reviewing a Translation